phillxnet/rockstor-doc/interface/docker-based-rock-ons/immich.rst

    :align: center

-.. _immich_external_library:
+.. _immich_mounting_external_library:

-External Libraries
+Mounting External Libraries
 ---------------

 In case you already have a share full of existing photos and videos, you probably want to import them into Immich.
+You can `read more about them <https://docs.immich.app/features/libraries>`_.

 **WARNING: Write access!**

 Mounting an external library of photos/videos via the Web-UI will give Immich write-access by default.
+This also means you will be able to delete files via Immich.

 If you want to restrict Immich to read-only-access, you will need to do the following instead: